UoA-eResearch/2019-08-12-uoa-swc/index.md

 to match your plans.
 You may also want to change 'Day 1' and 'Day 2' to be actual dates or days of the week.
 {% endcomment %}
-{% comment %}
-When the schedule is confirmed, uncomment this heading.
 <h2 id="schedule">Schedule</h2>
-{% endcomment %}
 {% if page.carpentry == "swc" %}
 {% include sc/schedule.html %}
 {% elsif page.carpentry == "dc" %}